 6. Keep The Nesting Boxes Dark

-Chickens can’t see in the dark.
+Chickens have limited visibility in the dark.
 One way to darken the nesting boxes so they won’t see the eggs is to sew and install (or purchase) nest box curtains.

 7. Make Sure The Eggshells Are Strong

 When your hens get enough calcium, they produce eggs with eggshells that don’t break easily.
 You can supplement your hens’ diet with oyster shells or eggshells.
 Also, when an egg breaks, clean it up immediately.